vruello/veloxsearch/README.md

 | 336,530 words | 9.18 | **0.0079** | 0.0097 |
 | 14,344,392 words | 425 | **0.012** | 0.028 |

-As expected, the `naive` approach performs quite bad, even on small datasets.
-However, the `bisect` algorithm performs surprisingly well and even outperforms `prefixtree`, which is supposed to be one of the most optmized method to do prefix completion.
-This may be due to the speed of the C-implemented binary search (`bisect`) which outperforms the cumulative overhead of dictionnary lookups and recursion inherent to the pure Python prefix tree implementation.
+As expected, the `naive` approach performs quite poorly, even on small datasets.
+However, the `bisect` algorithm performs surprisingly well and even outperforms `prefixtree`, which is supposed to be one of the most optimized methods for prefix completion.
+This may be due to the speed of the C-implemented binary search (`bisect`), which outperforms the cumulative overhead of dictionary lookups and recursion inherent to the pure Python prefix tree implementation.